 The Office of Mental Health motto: Hope & Recovery.

-Make no mistake about it.
+Please make no mistake about it.
 Sitting down with your clients and just talking about the future can be just what a person needs to keep hope in their heart as they deal with the crisis of the moment.
 There are many creative ways to help people in recovery stay future-oriented.
 There are also many ways to eclipse the dreams of those hoping for better days ahead.

 The very act of putting your theory of hope and dreams of recovery into practice is the best possible step anyone can take to health & wellness.